 - Start to clean your baby’s teeth regularly as soon as they come in.
 Use an amount of fluoride toothpaste that is about the size of a grain of rice.
-Progress to an amount that is about the size of a pea by the time your child is three years of age.
-This will reduce the risk of the child swallowing it.
+Progress to an amount that is about the size of a pea by the time your child is 3 years of age.
+This will reduce the risk of your child swallowing it.

-- If your child has two teeth that touch, you can start to use dental floss.
+- If your child has 2 teeth that touch, you can start to use dental floss.